SuperCowPowers/space_bots/README.md

 <img align="right" style="padding:0px" src="docs/images/big_spider.png" width="320">

 # Space Mining Robots
 An AutoChess (Battler) where you compete with Space Mining Robots.
 This is a game about programming (Python) a set of 'bots' with simple behaviors and then just letting them go.
 It's a bit like Conway's game of life on zoomies (https://playgameoflife.com/).

-Anyway we just started.. hopefull will be kewl...
+## GigaVerse Mining
+The game is about 'Bob' starting a new job at GigaVerse Mining.
+He has no idea what he's getting himself into.
+GigaVerse has a reputation for mining in the most hostile places in the Universe and you're in the middle of Zerg territory.
+You play as 'Bob the Miner' and you'll start with just yourself and after advancing in the campaign you'll assemble a team to protect you while your mining.
+If you die, you'll lose the resources and GigaVerse won't be happy.

 ## Installation
 ```